 -Exactly 1 hour later at 1:23 a second larger explosion rocked the ship.

-The fire was almost directly below our berthing, and that entire portion of the ship was evacuated, including our berthing.
-One of our first class petty officers had come through to wake us up, turned on the lights and yelled to get up and get out immediately, report to our GQ stations.
+The fire was nearly directly below our berthing, and that entire portion of the ship was evacuated, including our berthing.
+One of our first class petty officers had come through to wake us all up, turned on the lights and yelled at us to get up and get out immediately, report to our GQ stations.

-Somehow I was missed, and in my exhaustion from having stayed up so long in an effort to fall asleep, I spent the next few hours dreaming about the ship being on fire instead.
+Somehow, I was completely missed.
+And in my exhaustion from having stayed up so long in an effort to fall asleep, I spent the next several hours dreaming about the ship being on fire instead.

-The source of the fire, which I am recanting from a somewhat faded memory and not from an official source, I believe was found to be a jet-fuel pipe that had developed a leak, as did a nearby steam-pipe.
-Most steam-pipes on a ship are capable of tremendous pressures and temperatures, and when the two mixed in this space it set up a mixture that would prove to be a fatal time-bomb.
-There was suspicion the leaks may likely have been related to the stresses from the high-speed runs we did just before.
+The source of the fire, which I am recanting from a somewhat faded memory and not from an official source, I believe was found to be a pair of jet-fuel and steam pipes that had developed leaks.
+Steam-pipes on a Navy ship are capable of tremendous pressures and temperatures, so much so that a pinhole leak can cut a man in half.
+Indeed, the way we were instructed to find leaks, was to wave a broom-handle in front of the suspect area.

-When the ship’s elite fire fighting team known as the Flying squad opened the hatch to investigate, the super-heated fuel/steam mixture combined with in-rushing oxygen and exploded, killing several of the first responders.
+When our ship’s “elite fire fighting team” known as the Flying Squad opened the hatch to investigate the space, the super-heated fuel/steam mixture combined with in-rushing oxygen and instantly exploded, killing several of the first responders.

-When I found out who the casualties were, one name stuck out at me.
-In my entire naval career I rarely knew anyone who had even heard of my home town, let alone actually been there.
-Thus I came to tell people I was from the Tahoe area, somewhere between Truckee California and Sacramento.
-It was always a treat when someone knew of Nevada City, which had been a town in the California gold-rush country long before a certain large state stole the same name.
+When I found out who the casualties were, one name stuck out at me in particular.
+In my entire naval service I rarely met anyone who had even heard of my home town, let alone actually been there.

-HTFN Vierra, Hull-technician Fireman Jeffery Vierra – was also from Nevada City.
-The two of us had no idea each other were on the same ship.
-Jeff went to school with my sisters and I. And he died barely dozens of feet below where my shipmates and I slept, on a WWII era warship stationed half way around the globe from our home.
+HTFN Vierra – Hull-Technician Fireman Jeffery Vierra – was also from Nevada City.
+Jeff went to school with my sisters and I. Neither of us had a clue the other was aboard this same WWII era warship – stationed in a foreign country half way around the globe from our home…

-I ran across a youtube video a few days ago that brought the whole ordeal rushing back to me… I have never forgotten the sacrifice they gave for us, and on this Veteran’s day please indulge me as I give a special thanks to my shipmate from my old home town who gave so much, as did those who perished with him, and tried to save them.
+I ran across a youtube video a few days ago that brought the whole ordeal rushing back… I have never forgotten the sacrifice they gave for us, and on this Veteran’s day please indulge me as I give a special thanks to a shipmate from my old home town who gave so much – as did those who perished with him, and those who tried to save them.